folktale/data.validation/README.md

 var Success = Validation.Success
 var Failure = Validation.Failure

+// Functions that need to do validation return one of two cases:
+//
+//  -  A Success with the value they want to propagate.
+//  -  Some value representing one or more failures, using a semigroup.
+//     Lists are the more straight-forward semigroup, so we just use them
+//     here.
 function isPasswordLongEnough(a) {
   return a.length > 6?
 Success(a)
   :      /* otherwise */  Failure(["Password must have more than 6 characters"])